cleanflight/cleanflight/docs/PID tuning.md

 It is the first PID Controller designed for 32-bit processors and not derived from MultiWii.

-The strength of the auto-leveling correction applied during Angle mode is set by the parameter "level_angle" which is labeled "LEVEL Proportional" in the GUI.
+In Angle mode, the strength of the auto-leveling correction applied during Angle mode is set by the parameter "level_angle" which is labeled "LEVEL Proportional" in the GUI.
 This can be used to tune the auto-leveling strength in Angle mode compared to Horizon mode.
 The default is 5.0.

-The strength of the auto-leveling correction applied during Horizon mode is set by the parameter "level_horizon" which is labeled "LEVEL Integral" in the GUI.
+In Horizon mode, the strength of the auto-leveling correction applied during Horizon mode is set by the parameter "level_horizon" which is labeled "LEVEL Integral" in the GUI.
 The default is 3.0, which makes the Horizon mode apply weaker self-leveling than the Angle mode.
 Note: There is currently a bug in the Configurator which shows this parameter divided by 100 (so it shows as 0.03 rather than 3.0).